 The Markdown editor is a plain text editor that allows for basic formatting, through the Markdown plain text syntax language.
-It’s designed to be simple and has been implemented in certain areas of your website where the content needs to be professional, easy-to-read, and concise (e.g., blast emails, news articles, notes for calendar events, and forum posts).
+It’s designed to be simple and has been implemented in certain areas of your website where the content needs to be professional, easy-to-read, and concise (e.g., news articles, notes for calendar events, and forum posts).

 First, copy the URL of your destination page from the address bar on the browser.